-The tourism industry in California is one of the state’s economic success stories, contributing significantly to both the national and state economy.
-Travel-related spending in the state surpassed $100 billion for the first time in history in 2011, and is expected to reach $107 billion in 2012.
+More than 235 million people traveled in California in 2013, reinforcing the tourism industry as one of the state’s economic success stories, contributing significantly to both the national and state economy.
+Travel-related spending in California expanded for the fourth straight year since the recession, surpassing $100 billion for the first time in history in 2011 and reached $109.6 billion in 2013, a 3.2% increase from 2012 spending.
 Tourism

 - Encourage increased travel to California by fostering investment in advertising and improvements to tourism infrastructure, considering the important role of tourism in the state’s economy and plans for economic recovery.